Home / packaging / material / chipboard

 Medium-Weight Chipboard (50–80 pt)

 Medium-weight chipboard offers a balance between strength and flexibility.
-It is commonly used for retail packaging, such as cereal boxes, toy packaging, and gift boxes.
+It is often used for retail packaging, such as cereal boxes, toy packaging, and gift boxes.

 Heavy-Duty Chipboard (90–100+ pt)

-Heavy-duty chipboard provides maximum durability and is used for industrial packaging, book covers, and rigid boxes.
+Heavy-duty grades can provide higher durability for heavier/fragile items and are used for industrial packaging, book covers, and rigid boxes.
 Its thickness ensures protection for heavier or fragile items.

 Chipboard packaging is versatile and finds applications across various industries.
 Below are some common uses: